 Create a score that’s wide enough and deep enough to allow your bread to rise - your essential cut should be at least ¼ to ½-inch deep and should be large enough to allow your bread to rise fully.
 If you fail to score your dough enough, your bread may burst.

-Don’t score your dough too aggressively - if you cut too deep into your dough you may destroy the structure you’ve worked so hard to create during the bread making process.
+Don’t score your dough too aggressively - the depth of the cut matters, if you cut too deep into your dough it may destroy the structure you’ve worked so hard to create during the bread making process

 Coat your blade in a thin layer of oil - if you find that your blade drags while you’re scoring, rub a little bit of oil on your blade to help it glide smoothly through your dough